Annie Douglas Richards

-Annie Richards (née Douglas) is a fictional character from the US NBC soap opera Sunset Beach, played by Sarah Buxton.
-The character's creation was announced in 1996 prior to the serial going on air.
+Annie Richards (also Douglas) is a fictional character from the American television soap opera Sunset Beach, played by Sarah Buxton.
+She made her first appearance during the episode broadcast on January 6, 1997.
+The character's creation was announced in 1996 prior to the soap's debut.
 Series creator Aaron Spelling helped create Annie's appearance and style.
 Annie has been characterised as a reformed girl.
 The character has also been central to various fantasy sequences through her duration.
-These have been favoured by some of the serial's critics.
+These have been favoured by some of the soap opera's critics.
 Buxton has been nominated for one award for her portrayal and Annie has been branded one of the programme's most popular characters.

-Character development
+Development

 Sarah Buxton's casting was announced in October 1996, prior to Sunset Beach debuting on air.
 Annie was billed as a "sexy and spoiled resident of a local beach house."
 The programme's creator Aaron Spelling was unhappy with the style choices for Annie that the serial's production made.
 Spelling decided to choose Annie's style because he felt skirts, boots and low hanging necklaces fitted the character's image.
-He also wanted Annie to have red hair, but was unhappy with the selection of wigs made available.
-He managed to convince Buxton to dye her hair from black to red.
+He also wanted Annie to have red hair, but was unhappy with the selection of wigs made available at the beginning of the series.
+He managed to convince Buxton to dye her hair from dark brown to red.

 Annie is characterised as a "top heavy scheming vixen" with light morals and portrays the image of a "poor little rich girl".
 Annie is known for her involvement in various fantasy sequences during her tenure.
 The serial hired Gary Owens to do a voice over during one of Annie's fantasies.
 While comedian Howie Mandel and television host Jerry Springer were signed up to appear in Annie's game show fantasy.